hongshin/coding-studio/pt2/README.md

 Find the details of the math library functions at https://www.programiz.com/c-programming/library-function/math.h .

 ### Problem 1
-In ``triangle.c``, function ``perimeter`` receives the three coordinates of a point and returns the sum of the three sides of three triangle.
+In ``triangle.c``, function ``perimeter`` receives the three coordinates of a point and returns the sum of the three sides of the triangle.
 Complete the budy of ``perimeter`` while assuming that each number is in range of 0 and 1000 and no two coordinates are the same.

 Use function ``sqrt`` of the math library.
 Note that you must add the ``-lm`` option at compliation (e.g., ``gcc triangle.c -lm``).